langalex/ramit/README.md

+# Archived

+This software is now archived and unmaintained.

+See https://github.com/langalex/ramit2 for version 2, which is a complete rewrite using Svete and PouchDB.

 ### About

 Ramit is a personal accounting app inspried by the book 'I will teach you to be rich' by Ramit Sethi.